IBM/SalesEnablement-test-repo/docs/VMWaaS/VMwaaS-mt/Provisioning-mt.md

 21. Click the **I have read and agreed to the following license agreements** checkbox.
 22. Click the **Create** button.

 The provisioning process is automated.
-Provisioning time varies based on the site configuration and network edge option selected.
+Provisioning time varies based on the configuration and network edge option selected.
 When the ITZ environment used for this learning plan was originally created, the provisioning of the site took approximately 15 minutes.

 Now that a multitenant **VDC** is provisioned, it is time to look at the management capabilities through the IBM Cloud portal.